I. Introduction

 Conclusion

-The insights extracted from the analysis of damage assessment and surveying techniques demonstrate the vast potential of robotics in disaster response.
-By merging advanced technology with human expertise, efficiency and safety can lead to dramatic improvements in recovery efforts.
-As we continue to innovate in this space, ethical considerations will remain paramount to ensure that these tools are used responsibly to enhance community resilience in the face of disasters.
+The insights derived from the analysis of damage assessment and surveying techniques showcase the substantial potential of robotics in disaster response.
+By combining advanced technology with human expertise, operational efficiency and safety can lead to dramatic improvements in recovery efforts.

 VII.
 Ethical Considerations in Robotics